EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ### priority

 It dictates the priority of the resource.
-It is possible to use a function to generate the priority dynamically through attributes or any other flow you prefer.
+It is possible to use a function to generate the priority dynamically through attributes or any other logic that you prefer.

 ```python
 # app/sitemaps.py